williamkeller/dot-files/README.md

 At some point, I'll make an automated way to do this, but I don't use it often enough now to bother.

-This uses git submodules, so after pulling this repository, do the
-following:

-`git submodule init`
-`git submodule update`

-Then link each of the dotfiles to your home directory
+Link each of the dotfiles to your home directory

 `ln -s $(pwd)/dot.bash_profile ~/.bash_profile`
 `ln -s $(pwd)/dot.bashrc ~/.bashrc`